seatable/seatable-admin-docs/manual/authentication/saml.md

 SAML_CERTS_DIR = '/shared/certs/'
 ```

-Replace the value of the `SAML_REMOTE_METADATA_URL` with the URL obtained in stept 3 above.
+Replace the value of the `SAML_REMOTE_METADATA_URL` with the URL obtained in step 3 above.